snoozynooj/Type-I-SPDC/README.md

 - Column 4: Signal wavelength for SPDC

 After you run deff.sh file, it will produce three files corresponding to the crystal.
 For example, if the crystal name is RATDAS01, it will produce the following files.
+The signal wavelength used in the calculation is 1064 nm

 **1: RATDAS01-Count.txt**